top of page

 When we arrived, she knocked on the door.
 “Here you go” she said.
 I entered.

 Mr. Charles stood up slowly.
 His tie was loose.
 His shirt collars were crisp, but the midsection wrinkled from sitting all day.
 He was about sixty.
 You could see the experience in his eyes.
-I walked through the office to his desk and reached out to shake his hand.
+I walked into the office and reached out to shake his hand.
 Give a firm handshake my mother said.
 So I did.
 "Nice to meet you.
 Thanks for taking the time to..."
 I was cut off.

 "So what can I do for you?"
 I was still nervous.
 I’m sure he could see it.